Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 ```
 #### 7.2 Context Isolation
 -	Approach: Keep system instructions and user messages in separate strings/parameters.
 -	Example: If using GPT-based APIs, supply a system prompt that the user cannot override.
-Only pass sanitized user input into the “user” role message.
+Only pass sanitized user input into the "user" role message.

 #### 7.3 Output Validation
 -	Check AI-generated output for disallowed content or commands before displaying to users.